 This form is open for anyone to use – you might be the student's parent, relative, friend, flat-mate or neighbour, for example.

 It may not be possible to discuss specific details due to confidentiality.
 However, our services will do their best to help support you and the person you are concerned about.
 They may ask you to speak to the person you are worried about, or to agree that a wellbeing adviser can share your name with that person so they know why an adviser is calling.

 Look after yourself too

 If someone you know or care about is going through a difficult time, it can take its toll on you too.
-Don’t let yourself or your studies suffer.
+Do not let yourself or your studies suffer.
 Read the advice from Mind on looking after yourself when supporting someone else.

 Tell us if something doesn't feel right

 - Bullying, harassment, assault and discrimination are not acceptable.

 - If you see something you don't like, report it.